mcb5637/BTX_CAC_Compatibility/README.md

         - ER Laser: -
 		- Heavy Laser: -
         - Pulse Laser: fixed animation
-		- X-Pulse Laser: changed to single projectile, changed aeffect to pulse laser
+		- X-Pulse Laser: changed to single projectile, changed effect to pulse laser
         - Tag: attacking a tagged unit has an +3 accuracy boost, tag gets removed when unit moves, upgraded tags have a bonus to its own hit chance
         - Flamer: added forestfires
     - Ballistic